 In addition to MFDS food safety inspection process, imported meat, dairy, and egg products are subject to quarantine inspection by the Animal and Plant Quarantine Agency (APQA).
 Clean quarantine inspection results from APQA are required for Customs clearance.
-Korea's APQA quarantine inspection procedures for livestock products are available on the following website: Animal & Livestock Product Inspection (English)
+APQA and MFDS inspection can occur simultaneously.
+Korea's APQA quarantine inspection procedures for livestock products are available on the following website: Animal & Livestock Product Inspection